pxc/gitbook/text/11_Distributed_Workflows_Clone_Fetch_Push/0_ Distributed_Workflows_Clone_Fetch_Push.markdown

 unexpected results if the branch you push to is the currently checked-out branch!

-As with git-fetch, you may also set up configuration options to save typing; so, for example, after
+As with `git-fetch`, you may also set up configuration options to save typing;
+so, for example, after

     $ cat >>.git/config <<EOF
     [remote "public-repo"]